Terms & Conditions

 17. The winner of each heat will receive a place in the semi-final.

-18. Heats will take place between Monday 26th June 2017 and Wednesday 19th July 2017 at venues in London, Manchester and Cardiff.
-There will be ten places available at each venue, and six heats overall.
+18. Heats will take place between Monday 24th June 2019 and Tuesday 18th July 2019 at venues in London, Leicester, Manchester and Cardiff.
+There will be ten places available at each venue, and five heats overall.

 19. The winner of each heat will go through to the semi-final.

-20. A minimum of two runners up will be chosen by the judges from each heat.
+20. A minimum of one runner-up will be chosen by the judges from each heat.
 At the end of all the heats the judges will choose their favourite runners-up to go straight through to the semi-finals.

 21. Highlights from each of the heats will be broadcast on BBC Radio 4 Extra.